Porges/ways-to-play/src/games/my-ladys-hole/index.md

 ---

-This article is about the card game; the term could also be used to refer to {% gameref trou-madame %}, as well as being used in its vulgar sense.
+This article is about the card game; the term could also be used to refer to {% gameref trou-madame %} (also known as nine-holes), as well as being used in its vulgar sense.

 <!--
 See: https://books.google.co.nz/books?id=2XtWDhgljvkC&pg=PA673&lpg=PA673&dq=%22my+lady%27s+hole%22&source=bl&ots=SdWKwWQYcR&sig=ACfU3U22jqnQGfl9FiGhEfZwhN0R2ofToA&hl=en&sa=X&ved=2ahUKEwik0emtwJr7AhXF1zgGHePNAacQ6AF6BAgoEAM#v=onepage&q=%22my%20lady's%20hole%22&f=false